Optimal Trade Execution with Uncertain Volume Target: Numerical results

 \subsection{Model performance}

-In this section we analyse the performance of the models presented in \Cref{sec:models} for Case~(a); Case~(b) having similar observations. \Cref{tab:mean_CVaR} reports the performances of Model~\eqref{eq:mean_CVaR_optimisation_problem} in two distinct cases.
+In this section, we analyse the impact of considering volume uncertainty as part of the model on the strategy performance for Case~(a); Case~(b) has similar observations.
+We compare the performance of the strategies obtained when minimising the $\meanCVaR_{0.1}$ trade-off in two distinct cases.
 The first case corresponds to a trader that wrongly assumes that the total volume to be traded is fixed and will not change along the course of the execution of their strategy, \ie~$\forall i \in \dseto{m-1}: \hat{\nu}_i = 0$.
-As a consequence, the optimal strategies obtained correspond to the ones obtained if the trader considers that uncertainty is exclusively due to the price dynamics (see \Cref{tab:mean_CVaR_without_volume_uncertainty} and \Cref{fig:price_uncertainty}).
-The second case corresponds to the situation where the trader estimates correctly the variability of the demand forecasts, \ie~$\forall i \in \dseto{m-1}: \hat{\nu}_i = \nu_i$, and takes it into account to define their trading strategy (see \Cref{tab:mean_CVaR_with_volume_uncertainty} and \Cref{fig:price_volume_uncertainty}). \Cref{fig:impact_volume_uncertainty_on_trading_cost_densities} depicts how the probability density functions of the trading cost are impacted when the exact probability distributions of the forecast updates are known by the trader compared to the situation where the trader wrongly assumes zero volume variability.
-The more risk-averse a trader, the more pronounced the difference between the densities. \Cref{tab:mean_CVaR} and \Cref{fig:impact_volume_uncertainty_on_trading_cost_densities} clearly illustrate the benefit of including volume uncertainty in the model of \citet{Almgren2001} under the $\meanCVaR_\alpha$ framework.
-Firstly, we observe that, when both sources of uncertainty are considered, the more risk-averse the trader, the lower the $\CVaR_{0.3}$ of the optimal trading strategy; this is not observed when only price uncertainty is considered.
-Secondly, a trader assessing correctly the volume uncertainty achieves a significantly better $\meanCVaR_{0.3}$ trade-off.
+As a consequence, the corresponding strategies are the ones obtained if the trader considers that uncertainty only arises from the price dynamics (see \Cref{fig:price_uncertainty} and \Cref{tab:mean_CVaR_without_volume_uncertainty}).
+The second case corresponds to the situation where the trader estimates correctly the variability of the volume target forecasts, \ie~$\forall i \in \dseto{m-1}: \hat{\nu}_i = \nu_i$, and takes it into account to define their trading strategy (see \Cref{fig:price_volume_uncertainty} and \Cref{tab:mean_CVaR_with_volume_uncertainty}). \Cref{tab:mean_CVaR} reports for both cases the expectation, the $\alpha$-Conditional Value-at-Risk for $\alpha = 0.1$, 0.05 and 0.01, and the variance of the trading cost incurred when following the strategies obtained by solving Model~\eqref{eq:mean_CVaR_optimisation_problem}. \Cref{fig:impact_volume_uncertainty_on_trading_cost_densities} compares the probability density functions (PDFs) of the trading cost of both situations.
+The more risk-averse a trader, the more pronounced the difference between the densities. \Cref{tab:mean_CVaR} and \Cref{fig:impact_volume_uncertainty_on_trading_cost_densities} clearly illustrate the benefit of including the uncertainty related to the volume target in the $\CVaR_\alpha$ equivalent formulation of the return-risk trade-off model of \cite{Almgren2001}: a trader assessing correctly the uncertainty of the volume target achieves better $\meanCVaR_{0.1}$ trade-offs.